jb55/cmdtree/README.md

 ![cmdtree2](https://jb55.com/s/cmdtree2.png?)

-cmdtree is a command launcher in the form of a trie.
-Commands are launched by a sequence of keys that form a path in this trie.
+cmdtree is a command launcher in the form of a tree.
+Commands are launched by a sequence of keys that form a path in this tree.

 Configuring cmdtree currently requires you to edit a C header file, similar to dmenu.
 You will need to tweak [cfg.def.h](cfg.def.h) to your liking before